aiidateam/aiida-tutorials/docs/sections/writing_workflows/workfunction.md

 :::

 (2) Try to generate the provenance graph again, but this time with the `-i, --process-in` option.
-You can use `verdi node graph generate -h` for more information about the various options of this command.
+You can use `verdi node graph generate --help` for more information about the various options of this command.

 :::{dropdown} **Solution**